DEV3L/ephraim-designs/ephraim-designs/docs/index.md

 <img src="images/home/community-engagement.png" alt="Community Engagement" style="display: block; margin: auto; width: 80%; max-width: 600px;">

-Art has the power to connect and inspire.
-At **Ephraim Designs**, we actively participate in our local community through:
+Art thrives in connection.
+At **Ephraim Designs**, we believe in the power of collaboration to spark joy and build community:

-- **Collaborative Projects**: Creating meaningful art alongside neighbors and friends.
+- **Collaborative Projects**: Join us in creating art that reflects the spirit of Wooster.
-- **Festivals & Events**: Bringing vibrant live art to life at public gatherings.
+- **Festivals & Events**: Bringing creativity and flair to local celebrations.
-- **Mentorship**: Nurturing the next generation of artists through teaching and encouragement.
+- **Mentorship**: Guiding new artists to find their voice and vision.

-Read about our efforts in [Community Engagement](community-engagement.md).
+Check out our ongoing projects in [Community Engagement](community-engagement.md).

 ---

 ## Get In Touch

-We’d love to hear from you!
-Reach out to discuss your next project, commission a piece, or simply connect with us:
+Want to start a mural project, commission a painting, or brainstorm over a bottle of hot sauce?
+Reach out to us—we’d love to connect:

 - **Email:** [JasonRakich@outlook.com](mailto:JasonRakich@outlook.com)
 - **Phone:** 330-347-8698 | 330-465-2417